cloudflare/workers-docs/content/about/using-cache.md

 When a response fills the cache, the response header contains `CF-Cache-Status: HIT`.
 You can tell an object is attempting to cache if one sees the `CF-Cache-Status` at all.

-Phew.. that sounds like a lot but some examples should help make sense.
+Phew.. that sounds like a lot, but some examples should help make sense.
 Here are ways to customize Cloudflare CDN's cache behavior on a given request:

 #### Caching HTML (or other non-whitelisted file extensions):